 Akizuki Castle is near Fukuoka and accessible by train, bus or car.

 Akizuki Castle is a 45-minute drive from the city of Fukuoka.
 If you're going by train, take the JR Kagoshima Line from Hakata Station to Kiyama Station and change to the Amagi Railway to reach Amagi Station.
 Take the bus from Amagi Station.

 The town of Akizuki and its castle are overflowing with history.
 The earliest iteration of the castle was built in 1203 and inhabited until the beginning of the Meiji era in 1873.
 All that remains of the castle are the stone walls and reconstructed sections of the original gatehouses, including the impressive Kuromon, or Black Gate.

 The town has several important shrines and temples.
 Akizuki Hachimangu, up the hill to the south of the castle in the middle of a forest, was used by samurai for pre-battle preparations and religious ceremonies.
 To the north of the castle is Dairyoji Temple, site of the graves of many samurai and noble families who lived in the area.

 Cherry blossoms on Sugi-no-Baba

-Sugi no Baba also has one of the most marvelous displays of cherry blossoms in Fukuoka Prefecture .
+Sugi-no-Baba also has one of the most marvelous displays of cherry blossoms in Fukuoka Prefecture .
 The entire street is lined with cherry trees that grace the street with pale pink and white blossoms in spring.
-The cherry trees replaced the cedars that once grew there, planted to honor Japan's victory in the Russo-Japanese War.
+Replacing the cedars that once grew there, the cherry trees were planted to honor Japan's victory in the Russo-Japanese War.

 A hidden fortress on a mountaintop